 But choice creates its own problems.
 With so many umbrella companies on the market — all proclaiming they’re the best thing that’s happened to contracting since, well, the invention of contracting — how do you pick the right one?

 Here are 20 things to consider when comparing umbrella companies.

 1. Is an umbrella company the right route for you?

 Before you start contracting, it’s worth asking yourself: is an umbrella company even the way to go?

 - Joining an umbrella company is easier, quicker, and cheaper than setting up your own limited company

-- There’s less admin to do, because the umbrella company handles invoicing, credit control, payroll, and most other time-sucking tasks you’d have on your to-do list if you ran your own limited company
+- There’s less admin to worry about, because the umbrella company handles invoicing, credit control, payroll, and most other time-sucking tasks you have on your to-do list if you run your own limited company

 - You get sick pay, holiday pay, and other statutory benefits

 On the downside, it’s not as tax-efficient as a limited liability company.